-A way to ensure you will have an easier time taking photos during the sparkler exit is to take test shots before the moment happens.
+A way to ensure you will have an easier time taking photos during the wedding sparkler photography is to take test shots before the moment happens.
 You still have a bit of time when the guests first come outside, as they will spend time passing out sparklers and getting them lit.
 This is also the best time to position the guests so you can create proper composition for the exit photos.

 3. Educate Clients

-Your couple does not necessarily need to run through the sparkler exit; they can take their time.
-Just as you educated them to take their time walking down the aisle, or entering the reception, also let them know to take their time as the leave the reception to be greeted by their guests.
+Your couple does not necessarily need to run through the wedding sparkler exit; they can take their time.
+Just as you educated them to take their time walking down the aisle, or entering the reception, also let them know to take their time as they leave the reception to be greeted by their guests.
 The benefit of them doing this is you can capture the best images, rather than having to rush and hope you got a few good ones.
 Since your couple wants to have memories from this day, it’s likely they will take their time and allow you to document this special moment.

 4. Move Away from Lights

 Outdoor lighting can often be challenging, and this is especially true with sparkler light.
-To avoid awkward images and better sparkler light, move the group away from exterior lights, such as entry way lights, door lights, or street lights.
+To avoid awkward images and better sparkler light, move the group away from exterior lights, such as entryway lights, door lights, or street lights.
 Strong lighting may take away from the effect of the sparklers.
 The location of the exit is also something you can discuss with your couple before the wedding day so you ensure you can capture the best photos possible without conflicting lighting.

 5. Choose the Correct Sparklers

 The wedding coordinator or someone in the wedding party will likely supply the sparklers.
 Make sure you inform them about the correct sparklers to use during the exit, so you can have the best possible light for the shoot.
-Since larger sparklers typically last longer, suggest the guests have those so you can have more time to shoot images of the couple as they have their sparkler exit.
+Since larger sparklers typically last longer, suggest the guests have those so you can have more time to shoot images of the couple as they have their sparkler exit wedding moment.

 6. Use Proper Lighting Tools